zxt0217/WeatherMamba/README.md

 **Reliable Geometry-Aware Domain Generalisation for LiDAR Point Cloud Semantic Segmentation in Adverse Weather**

 This repository is associated with a manuscript submitted to *The Visual Computer*.
-It provides the model implementation, configuration files, training and evaluation entrypoints, ablation settings, pretrained checkpoints, and instructions for reproducing the main quantitative and qualitative results.
+It provides the model implementation, configuration files, training and evaluation entrypoints, ablation settings, checkpoint download information, and instructions for reproducing the main quantitative and qualitative results.

 ## Overview